saurabh-dev01/book-store/README.md

    Password: admin@123
 7. Sync Data to Elasticsearch

-   Login to admin panel and click on sync button, it'll copy books data to elastic search in bulk.
+   Login to admin panel and click on sync button, It'll copy books data to elastic search in bulk.
 8. Run Project

   ## Serching Books
   The search feature of the software uses Elasticsearch to search books.
 When user select filter or visit page, the software returns a list of relevant books.
-To access the details of a single , user can click on the Click Here button.
+To access the details of a single user then click on the Click Here button.

 ## Admin Panel
    The admin panel allows for the manage books.
 The following features are available in admin panel: